pocorusso/android-face-camera-view/README.md

 # android-face-camera-view

 # android-custom-surface-view-camera
 An android app for testing a face change api with a gallery bottom sheet.
-This is also in designed with Material Design in mind.
+This is also in built with Material Design in mind.
 The app uses com.google.camera-view https://github.com/google/cameraview to access the camera hardware.

 The Face Change API is an api implemented by cpury (https://github.com/cpury) where given an image with a face, it returns female-fied or male-fied version.
 It is based on Circular Generative Adversarial Networks (CGAN).